Mimyka/Mimyka.github.io/README.md

     git clone https://github.com/Mimyka/Mimyka.github.io.git

-# In progress

-Most of things are in progress, here are few of them :

- - Refresh my own picture and add some progress bars that never be usefull (progress bars didn't mean anything)
- - Optimize javascript
- - Put content, it's really empty

 # Compatibility
-As i said, it's not achieve, but i perform some test and i'll be happy if you can wrote yours. (in case of problem)
+I perform some test and i'll be happy if you can wrote yours. (in case of problem)

 Actually working on :